obestwalter/pycharm-settings/README.md

 * **CTRL+ALT+[UP|DOWN|LEFT|RIGHT]:** expands or shrinks the tool window or popup in the given direction.
 * **CTRL+ALT+Plus:** to toggle between maximized / and last unmaximized size

+**(aside)** precedence works in our favour here, as other shortcuts that are relevant in the editor are not shadowed by this.

 ### ALT+SHIFT+F11 `Active Tool Window` -> `Move To ...`

 To move the window to a different edge without having to drag it with the mouse.
+This opens a little popup to choose the location.

 ### ALT+F1 (on a file) Select In...